IT and OT, Friends or Foes in the Industrial Internet of Things?

 This is a cross post of the Authors Post.Author is empanelled as a expert contributor by IoTForum in areas of IoTPlatform]

-In the past, Information Technology (IT) and Operational Technology (OT) were seen as two distinct domains of a business.
+In the past, Information Technology (IT) and Operational Technology (OT) were seen as two distinct domains of a .
 The former focused on all technologies that were necessary to manage the processing of information, whereas the latter supported the devices, sensors and software that were necessary for physical value creation and processes.

 But, like so many other aspects of the , the convergence of IT and OT is not new.
 Companies like Atos in 2012 wrote this white paper.
-A couple of years later, in May 2014, a at Cisco Live titled “The Internet of Everything – Bringing IT and OT Together with the Internet of Things,” leaders discussed how to take advantage of the business opportunities created by the IoT.
-The key is to ensure your infrastructure is capable of supporting and managing the flood of data generated by IoT so this data can be used to produce business value.
+A couple of years later, in May 2014, a keynote at Cisco Live titled “The Internet of Everything Ecosystem – Bringing IT and OT Together with the Internet of Things,” industry leaders discussed how to take advantage of the business opportunities created by the IoT.
+The key is to ensure your is capable of supporting and managing the flood of data generated by IoT so this data can be used to produce business value.
 This value comes from real-time information that enables improved processes, faster time to market, faster response to demands, the creation of new revenue streams, global visibility and more efficient operations”.

 Rockwell Automation chairman and CEO, Keith Nosbusch, remarked at the 2014 Internet of Things World Forum in Chicago that “IT/OT convergence still is in its infancy, and it holds great promise for the future.
 We are just beginning the journey, driven by the convergence of IT and OT.
 Historically these are two different worlds.
 Both IT and OT are essential, but true convergence remains a challenge.
 Over past several years, we've been working to bridge this gap, to bring a robust IP-based infrastructure with hardware and software products and services.
 Only a few of the most progressive manufacturers have truly been able to bridge the IT/OT gap”.